pinterest/querybook/docs/admin_guide/customize_html.md

 }
 ```

 The renderer should be treated as the entry point into your customized react view.
-You can add any default HTML elements you want or import UI elements from DataHub.
+You can add any default HTML elements you want or import UI elements from Querybook.

-If the mode variable is not provided, then DataHub would show this custom content in the middle section (currently empty) of the default landing page.
+If the mode variable is not provided, then Querybook would show this custom content in the middle section (currently empty) of the default landing page.
 However, if you specify the mode to be "replace", then the entire landing page will be replaced with your custom content.